hphelion/documentation/cli.windows.containers-and-folders.md

 <!--<img src="media/MigrateS3All.jpg" width="580" height="444" alt="" />-->

 The `-sk` option is your API secret key, and the `-ak` option is your access key.
+<! -- Hide this link; will get updated link from Stephen Spector

-For additional information on this command, see Travis' [Migrating your files with the Windows CLI](https://blog.hpcloud.com/migrating-your-files-windows-cli) blog post.
+For additional information on this command, see Travis' [Migrating your files with the Windows CLI](https://blog.hpcloud.com/migrating-your-files-windows-cli) blog post.  -->

 For a full description of the options available with the **Migrate-Drive** command, please see the [Migrate-Drive](/cli/windows/reference#Migrate-Drive) section of the [Windows CLI Reference](/cli/windows/reference) page.